Linuxweb/ThirtyBees_GA4/README.md

     1. Upload the module to /modules/analytics4/
     2. Go to Modules → Modules & Services in your admin panel
-    3. Find "Google Analytics 4 Client-Side" and click Install
+    3. Find "Google Analytics 4" and click Install

 Configuration